dan-velez/Medabots/README.md

 the base .NET namespace, `System`.

 ## TODO ##
-* Design the game to be extensible:
+* **Downcasting** when rendering gameObjects.
-  * Extendable interactions with gameObjects (chests, gardens, weapons)
+* Render with StringBuilder.

-* Finish coding UI
+* Press A to interact
-* Render to retrieve strings from objects.
+* User settings (keybindings)
-* Weapon classes, other medabot classes.
+* Save and load by serialize and deserialize with enc. key

 ## Game Architecture ##
 * **Core Game Engine Components**: